Keshav-Bhusal/AMEX-2023/README.md

 This project depends on the private datasets of American Express [AMEX]([https://www.cdc.gov/](https://www.americanexpress.com/en-us/careers/?intlink=us-amex-career-en-us-navigation-logo))

 ## Datasets
 This project includes the American Express (AMEX) dataset.
-The project uses the dataset from 2011 to 2021.
-The datasets cannot be shared due to the organizational policy.
+The dataset contains the sensitive public information and cannot be shared due to the organizational policy.

 ## R-packages
 The analysis requires setting the R environment using various packages.
 The some of the packages include-